igkostyuk/training-excercises/day_6/README.md

 0. Replace Existing in-memory Repository with PostgreSQL repo.
 1. Extend this application to have: book in-memory concurrent-safe cache with 4 methods (Set,Get,Delete, Flush all), which will be used in service layer and will update\remove books when they are modified.
 Use interfaces and not call it directly.
 Put it into separate package.
 1. Implement a Job that will Flush a cache in the backgroun every 15 minutes.
+This value should be configurable, not hardcoded.
 This is a business logic so put it in the corresponding place!
 2. Add new auth middleware that will check for an `Authorization` header.
 Header should contain `Basic <encoded base64 username:password>` .
 Just Retrieve this values from request using `request.BasicAuth()` and parse using
 ```b
     result, err := base64.StdEncoding.DecodeString(encoded)